Reference Library Sitemap

 The Chinese Calendar.
 Learn how the ancient Chinese calculated time using the sun, the moon, and oracle bones.
 Years were also counted from a succession of eras established by reigning emperors.

-Chinese New Year by the Chinese Calendar.
-There are 3 ways to name a Chinese year: By an animal, By its Formal Name (Stem-Branch), or By current year (e.g. 2007 = Year 4704 by the Chinese Calendar).
+Chinese New Year Calendar.
+There are 3 ways to name a Chinese year: By an Animal, By its Formal Name (Stem-Branch), or By Current Year (e.g. 2016 = Year 4713 by the Chinese Calendar).
+See also: The Chinese Calendar.

 Chinese Zodiac Sign Calculator.
 Each year of the Chinese calendar is associated with one of the twelve animals of the Chinese Zodiac.
 Use the form provided to determine the Chinese Zodiac animal for your birth date.
 Check each Zodiac animal to see your Personality, Health, Career, Relationships, and Compatibility with other animal signs.
 The 12 Zodiac signs: Rat, Ox, Tiger, Rabbit, Dragon, Snake, Horse, Goat, Monkey, Rooster, Dog, Pig.